 Have you ever wondered what happens in a museum at night?
 Now you can find out!
 Discover the Penn Museum in a unique way with a flashlight expedition through the galleries and exclusive access to special exhibitions.
-Compete with friends in a live gameshow, take a scavenger hunt through the galleries, and make your own souvenir take-away.
-Later in the night, roll out your sleeping bag and fall asleep among ancient Egyptian gods and kings.
+Compete with friends in an interactive workshop, take a scavenger hunt through the galleries, and make your own souvenir take-away.
+At bedtime, roll out your sleeping bag in our brand-new galleries and fall asleep beside objects and artifacts from around the world.

-Space is limited and dates tend to sell out quickly.
-Reserve your spot today by registering online.
+Space is limited and dates sell out quickly.

 "I will be recommending this program to every family I know - we had that great of a time.
 Best night ever, hands down..."